 07. Inspect Your Security System

-Having a home security system can be a great way to protect your home against criminals.
+Having an alarm system can be a great way to protect your home against criminals.
 If you have one, you should add a quick inspection to your spring cleaning routine.
 Most panels have a testing feature that allows you to test to make sure all the components are working.
-Notify your security system provider that you are going to do some testing, and then check each piece to make sure it is working.
+Notify your smart home wireless system provider that you are going to do some testing, and then check each piece to make sure it is working.

 08. Consider Security System Upgrades

-For homeowners that still have the older security systems with the simple keypad and panel, you might need to consider an upgrade to a smart security system.
+For homeowners that still have the older alarm systems with the simple keypad and panel, you might need to consider an upgrade to a smart alarm system.
 With the smart systems, you get improved security and a full range of features.
-Along with your standard security devices, you could install things like smart locks, smart lights, image sensors, fire protection devices and more.
+Along with your standard security devices, you could install things like smart locks, smart lights, image sensors, fire prevention, and protection devices, and more.

-Beyond using these tips, contact Cornerstone Protection for all of your home security system needs.
+Beyond using these home safety checklist or tips, contact Cornerstone Protection for all of your home security system needs.
 We install and maintain smart security systems for homes and businesses in Central Kentucky.
 You certainly want to do what you can to maintain a secure home all year round, but spring offers an excellent time to follow your home safety checklist.